Lowest eigenvalues and formally self-adjoint fourth order elliptic differential operators: Introduction

-The proof of Theorem 1.1 relies heavily on the variational characterization of the lowest eigenvalue of a formally self-adjoint elliptic differential operator and the fact that constants will always be in the kernel of the operator $P_g:=\Delta_g^2 - div_g A d$.
-Noting these two facts, we see that the operator $P_g$ won't be an ESLEES operator if there exists a non-constant smooth function $u$ such that $\int_M uP_gu \, \text{dvol}_g \leq 0$.
-We then see that if $A$ is "negative enough", then $\phi$, an eigenfunction associated with the second lowest eigenvalue of the elliptic differential operator $-\Delta_g$, will have the property that $\int_M \phi P_g \phi \, \text{dvol}_g \leq 0.$ The proof of Theorem 1.1 can be found in the next section.
+Let $(M,g)$ be a smooth, closed Riemannian manifold of dimension $m \geq 1$.The proof of Theorem 1.1 relies heavily on the variational characterization of the lowest eigenvalue of a formally self-adjoint elliptic differential operator on $M$ and the fact that constants will always be in the kernel of the operator $P_g$, where $A$ is a smooth, symmetric $(0,2)$-tensor field on $M$ and $P_g$ is the differential operator on $M$ given on functions by $P_g u = \Delta_g^2 u-\text{div}_g(A(\nabla u)^\sharp)$.
+Noting these two facts, we see that the operator $P_g$ will be a fourth order Type 2 FSA elliptic differential operator on $M$ if there exists a non-constant smooth function $u$ such that $\int_M u P_g u \, \text{dvol}_g \leq 0$.
+We then see that if $A$ is "negative enough", then $\phi$, an eigenfunction associated with the second lowest eigenvalue of the elliptic differential operator on $M$, $-\Delta_g$, will have the property that $\int_M \phi P_g \phi \, \text{dvol}_g \leq 0.$ The proof of Theorem 1.1 can be found in the next section.
 The lemmas used to prove Theorem 1.1 can be found there as well.